 In layman’s term:

-Once determined eligible, an Individualized Family Service Plan (IFSP) is developed, which outlines the treatments a child will receive — whether it be speech and occupational therapy or speech therapy only, etc.
+Once determined eligible, an Individualized Family Service Plan (IFSP) is developed, which outlines the treatments a child will receive — whether it be speech and occupational therapy or speech therapy only, etc. The state of Georgia uses the primary service provider model.
+The IFSP is a legal document that is fluid (it can be updated and changed at any time with the parents’ knowledge and participation).
+The state must abide by the listed services within the document.

 Who provides services within Babies Can’t Wait?